How do I apply?

 - Do nothing different, reapply and hope to be accepted.

-- Possibly retake classes to improve your GPA either at Oregon Tech or another college (certain prerequisites taken through Oregon Tech qualify for preference points when reapplying).
+- Retake classes to improve your GPA either at Oregon Tech or another college (certain prerequisites taken through Oregon Tech qualify for preference points when reapplying).
 Please discuss this with an advisor before retaking a class.
 Students are generally not encouraged to keep retaking classes, but in some cases, it may improve your chances of being accepted the second time.

 - Work on your interview skills.
 There are many websites that can help with this.